microsoft/EdgeML/tf/README.md

 dependencies before installing the `edgeml` library.
 Details for cpu based installation and gpu based installation provided below.

+It is highly recommended that EdgeML be installed in a virtual environment.
+Please create a new virtual environment using your environment manager ([virtualenv](https://virtualenv.pypa.io/en/stable/userguide/#usage) or [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)).
+Make sure the new environment is active before running the below mentioned commands.

 ### CPU

 ```